Michae1CC/aws-cdk-examples/ans-c01-ex/README.md

-While studying for my AWS ANS C01 certification, I stumbled across [this post](https://dev.to/aws-builders/aws-advanced-networking-specialty-15-hands-on-exercises-for-certification-success-4eh7) by Arpad Toth list a number of practical exercises aimed at those studying for this particular certification.
-Throwing down the gauntlet, I've decided to take up the challenge by completing the exercises using CDK.
+While studying for my AWS ANS C01 certification, I stumbled across [this post](https://dev.to/aws-builders/aws-advanced-networking-specialty-15-hands-on-exercises-for-certification-success-4eh7) by Arpad Toth which lists a number of practical exercises to help with exam prep.
+I've decided to take up the challenge by completing the exercises in CDK.
 I've omitted exercises that require multiple accounts or the need to purchase a domain name.

 ## Exercises 1-4